ravendesignsystem/rds/README.md

 The above command runs both the sculpin static site generator, [read more](https://sculpin.io) and the webpack watch task, [read more](https://webpack.js.org) concurrently.

+In order to fully stop the watch task and sculpin server, you need to do more than stop webpack.
+Once that is stopped, to the following:

+- `sudo lsof -i tcp:8000` - get the PID of the sculpin task and make note of it
+- `kill -9 PID` - replace PID with the number from the step above

 ## Deployment

 To deploy, terminate the above script and use `npm run prod`.